hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 It is here that a contradiction arises; if the authorities were set against peasant travel and idealized a society where the peasants remained tied to the land ( #Vaporis_1994 **why their laxity** towards it?
-Research that covers the Tokugawa road barriers the travel permit system in great detail is the work of Vaporis Constantine.  he challenges the idea that the authorities fully controlled the peasants' movements, and argues that the peasants found ways to circumvent the barriers.
-Overall the image he presents is the authorities being against travel, and the peasants trying to defy He outlines the numerous examples of authorities being negatively positioned against peasant pilgrimage and instances where it was banned.

 the peasants' movements was at the same time highlighting their tolerance of travel and flexibility of the system.
 However, the question that Vaporis does not ask is why the authorities were so lax in allowing pilgrimage, despite what he argues as clear motivations against it #Nosco_1996 .